baibhav0305/web-design-1/README.md

 # web-design-1
-This is a repository of web design challenges.
+This is a repository containing web design challenges.